SteveJustin1963/tec-MINT/MINT 2 MANUAL UPDATED.md

 - In this manual we will place them on the same line for explanation purposes only.
 - Do not use it in actual code as it interferes with MINT's buffer
 - Better to remove all comments when loading final code.
+- @ has no use in code, ignore its use for now
+- delays are made with (), for example 100() means do nothing 100 times, this can be nested for longer loops 100(100()) -

 ### Reverse Polish Notation (RPN)
 - RPN is a way of writing expressions in which the operators come after their operands.